dustin-archive/hyperapp-router/README.md

 app(state, actions, view)
 ```

-### Changing Routes
+### Routing

-Path and queries can be updated in the address bar or with an anchor tag.
-You can also programmatically set path and queries using the `route` action.
+Paths and queries can be updated manually, like in the address bar or with an anchor tag, or you can programmatically set path and queries using the `route` action.
 State should always reflect both of these methods.

 ```js